 - Fridge.
 The fridge will come on automatically when the electricity is turned on.
 It will also of course go off automatically when the electricity is turned off!
 We ask that you de-ice the fridge as much as possible, especially if you have been there for some time as otherwise water will leak onto the kitchen floor.
 Leaving a few newspapers on the floor is always a good idea.
 Please leave the fridge door open to prevent mould forming, and wedge with the chair which also gives access to the blue electricity switches.

 - Recycling.
 Different rules to Derbyshire.
-I think they are a bit behind the times up here but they get stroppy if its not done properly!
-Separate blue bins near the gate for bottles and paper and the black bin for much everything else, although a scheme is being rolled out for plastic.
-We usually put the rest of our waste in a black plastic bag so they cannot check what we have left!
 Please fill communally using the first empty bin nearest the gate.
 A leaflet on the notice board gives details of the new system.
 If in any doubt take rubbish home or leave it in the public waste bins on Blawith Common!

 - Cleaning.
 To keep costs to a minimum we do not employ a cleaner.
 Please leave the chalet respectable for the next guests.
 The vacuum cleaner is in the main bedroom beside the wardrobe.
 As this chalet is connected to a septic tank we request that only envoiramental cleaning products are used.

 Coniston village has a small Co-op and another mini supermarket and now has a really good Indian restaurant which gives 20% discount for takeaways.
 A new bakery has opened recently.

 Greenodd has a decent chippy and a good bakery.